ibm-mas/gitops/instance-applications/114-ibm-kmodels/README.md

-IBM AIBroker
+IBM Kmodel
 ===============================================================================
-Deploy and configure aibroker storage with configurable version
+Deploy and configure kmodel with configurable version